apocalyptech/minecraftxray/README.txt

 it was able to load on the opening dialog.
-If your file doesn't show up in the list, there's probably an error in it - you should be able to find that error in the file minecraft_xray_output_log.txt in the root X-Ray directory, unless you launched X-Ray from the EXE version.
-To get the error report on Windows, launch X-Ray using the .BAT instead.
-Linux and OSX users will see the errors on the console X-Ray was launched from, as well.
+If your file doesn't show up in the list, there's probably an error in it - you should be able to find that error in the file minecraft_xray_output_log.txt in the root X-Ray directory.
+Linux and OSX users (and Windows users who use the .BAT file instead of the .EXE) will see the errors on the console X-Ray was launched from, as well.

 RENDERING DETAILS